innerdvations/delivery-app/README.md

 export { MapWidget };
 ```

----
+Check the homepage again to see how it looks.

 ## 7. Create an Admin Route to Get Truck Info

-We'll add an admin API route to fetch all truck positions for the dashboard widget.
+To provide the actual truck data to the widget, we will need to add an admin API route.

 Add this method to the truck controller: